Expansion Joint Spacing Calculator

 How It Works

 This calculator determines the proper spacing for expansion and control joints in concrete slabs, concrete masonry unit (CMU) walls, and brick walls based on material type, exposure conditions, and dimensions.
-Proper joint spacing prevents uncontrolled cracking caused by thermal expansion, contraction, and moisture movement, extending the lifespan and appearance of masonry structures.
+Concrete expands and contracts approximately 0.0055 inches per foot for every 100 degrees Fahrenheit of temperature change, which means a 50-foot slab can move nearly a quarter inch seasonally, enough to crack without proper jointing.
+CMU walls require control joints every 20 feet for interior applications and 16 feet for exterior walls where greater thermal and moisture cycling occurs, while brick walls need expansion joints at similar intervals to accommodate clay brick's natural long-term moisture expansion.
+Proper joint spacing prevents uncontrolled cracking caused by thermal expansion, contraction, and moisture movement, extending the structural integrity and appearance of masonry structures for decades.

 The Formula